Is Microchip Technology undervalued based on future cash flows and its price relative to the stock market?

 Management is one of the most important areas of a company.
 We look at unreasonable CEO compensation, how long the team and board of directors have been around for and insider trading.

-Mr. Stephen Sanghi, also known as Steve, has been the Chief Executive Officer of Microchip Technology Inc. October 1991.
+Mr. Stephen Sanghi, also known as Steve, has been the Chief Executive Officer of Microchip Technology Incorporated since October 1991.
 Mr. Sanghi is employed by Microchip since February 1990.
-He served as President of Microchip Technology Inc from August 1990 to February 2016.
+He served as the President of Microchip Technology Incorporated from August 1990 to February 3, 2016.
 He served as Acting Chief Executive Officer of FlipChip International, LLC from March 2013 to September 2013.
+He has held executive positions at Waferscale Integration, Inc., and Intel Corporation.
 He worked for Intel Corporation from 1978 to 1988 in various engineering and management positions, including General Manager of Intel's programmable memory operation.
-He has been the Chairman of Microchip Technology Inc. since October 1993 and FlipChip International, LLC since September 2013.
+He has been the Chairman of Microchip Technology Incorporated since October 1993 and FlipChip International, LLC since September 2013.
 He serves as Chairman of FIRST.
 He served as the Chairman of Adflex Solutions Inc. since April 1999.
-He has been a Director of Microchip Technology Inc. since August 1990.
-He serves as a Director of FlipChip International, LLC.
+He has been a Director of Standard Microsystems Corporation since August 2, 2012.
+He has been a Director of Microchip Technology Incorporated since August 1990.
+He serves as a Director of Myomo, Inc. He serves as a Director of FlipChip International, LLC.
 He serves as a Director of United States Foundation For Inspiration And Recognition Of Science And Technology.
-He served as a Director of Xyratex Ltd. since May 2004 until March 31, 2014.
+He served as a Director of Xyratex Ltd. from May 2004 to March 31, 2014.
 He served as a Director of Adflex Solutions Inc. since June 1994.
-Mr. Sanghi served as Member of the Board of Directors of Hittite Microwave Corporation since October 1, 2013 until July 22, 2014.
+He served as a Director of Hittite Microwave Corporation from October 1, 2013 to July 22, 2014.
 Mr. Sanghi served as Member of the Board of Trustees of Kettering University in Flint, Michigan since September 2004.
 He served as a Director of Vivid Semiconductor Inc. and Artisoft.
 He served as a Director of FIRST Organization since May 2007.
-Mr. Sanghi holds a Bachelor of Science in Electronics and Electrical Communications Engineering from Punjab Engineering College in India in 1975 and holds an MS degree in Electrical and Computer Engineering from the University of Massachusetts in Amherst, Massachusetts.
+He is co-author of the book “Driving Excellence: How the Aggregate System Turned Microchip Technology from a Failing Company to a Market Leader (Wiley; April 2006).
+In June 1995, Mr. Sanghi received the Arizona Entrepreneur of the Year award.
+Mr. Sanghi holds a Bachelor of Science in Electronics and Electrical Communications Engineering from Punjab University, India in 1975 and holds an MS degree in Electrical and Computer Engineering from the University of Massachusetts in Amherst, Massachusetts.

 - CEO's compensation has been consistent with company performance over the past year.